IOS jailbreaking: Security, privacy and stability

 The first iPhone worm, iKee, appeared in early November 2009, created by a 21-year-old Australian student in the town of Wollongong.
 He told Australian media that he created the worm to raise awareness of security issues: jailbreaking allows users to install an SSH service, which those users can leave in the default insecure state.
 In the same month, F-Secure reported on a new malicious worm compromising bank transactions from jailbroken phones in the Netherlands, similarly affecting devices where the owner had installed SSH without changing the default password.

-In 2010 blogger John Gruber, who is close to Apple, said that users misunderstood some jailbreak exploits and that they were more serious than they appear.
-He commented that "it's odd how the press is mostly covering this as 'jailbreaking now more convenient' rather than 'remote code exploit now in the wild'", pointing out that the exploit allowed the creator of a malicious website to take control of iPhones accessing it.
 Restoring a device with iTunes removes a jailbreak.
 However, doing so generally updates the device to the latest, and possibly non-jailbreakable, version, due to Apple's use of SHSH blobs.
 There are many applications that aim to prevent this, by restoring the devices to the same version they are currently running whilst removing the jailbreaks.
 Examples are, Succession, Semi-Restore and Cydia Eraser.

 In 2012, Forbes staff analyzed a UCSB study on 1,407 free programs available from Apple and a third-party source.
 Of the 1,407 free apps investigated, 825 were downloaded from Apple's App Store using the website App Tracker, and 526 from BigBoss (Cydia's default repository).
 21% of official apps tested leaked device ID and 4% leaked location.
 Unofficial apps leaked 4% and 0.2% respectively.
 0.2% of apps from Cydia leaked photos and browsing history, while the App Store leaked none.
 Unauthorized apps tended to respect privacy better than official ones.
 Also, a program available in Cydia called PrivaCy allows user to control the upload of usage statistics to remote servers.

 In August 2015, the KeyRaider malware was discovered, affecting only jailbroken iPhones.